mfhooks88/workday-scheduler/README.md

 * THEN the text for that event is saved in local storage
 * WHEN I refresh the page
 * THEN the saved events persist

+* Help was provided during Tutoring session on color coding each time block by Juan Delgado
+* connected each html div using css and js/jquery/days.js for loop to color code each time slot

+# Summary

+* was able to update starter code to achieve all the accepted criteria, help was provided by tutor during tutoring session as they were a great help.